trustmaster/embook/processes/planning/realistic-goal-setting.md

 ### Sprint planning algorithm

-I'll try to describe the goal setting process in a more formalized they, and then we can talk about criteria.
+I'll try to describe the goal setting process in a more formalized way, and then we can talk about criteria.

 All the steps below require _team effort_ and are not meant to be pushed top-down by managers.
 Involve the team in every step so that they _own their goals_ and commit to them.

-#### Planning with the goal-first approach
+#### Goal-first planning algorithm

 1. Select an ambitious goal for the sprint, using team's Roadmap or some other kind of a strategic plan.
 Highest priority initiative first
 1. Pull in all the tasks from the Backlog required to achieve that goal
 1. Validate the resulting scope (story points, number of tickets) against prior team velocity, throughput, and the constraints in the upcoming sprint
 1. If the scope of the sprint needs to be reduced, agree on making the goal smaller.
 Redefine the goal and remove tasks that are not required to achieve the new goal.
 Repeat from step 3 to validate the new scope
-1. If there is no way to make a smaller goal, or delivering the smaller goal is not reasonable from the strategic point of view, go back to step 1 and pick another goal from the Roadmap.
+1. If there is no way to make a smaller goal, or delivering the smaller goal is not reasonable from the strategic point of view, go back to step 1 and pick another goal from the Roadmap
 1. The work for the current goal is successfully submitted to the sprint.
-If according to the velocity and available capacity data there is still some space in the sprint, repeat the process for another goal.
+If according to the velocity and available capacity data there is still space in the sprint, repeat the process for another goal.

-#### Planning with the tasks-first approach
+#### Scope-first planning algorithm

 1. Select highest priority initiative from the Roadmap or other kind of a strategic plan
 1. Start adding tasks for that initiative into the sprint.
 Highest priority tasks first